AtifChy/xmonad/README.md

 in your `xinitrc`.

-> Note: My xmonad config reads color from `Xresources`.
+> Note: My xmonad config reads color & font from `Xresources`.
 [Here you can find my Xresources](https://github.com/AtifChy/dotfiles/blob/main/.config/x11/Xresources).
 Merge it using `xrdb -merge /path/to/Xresources`.

 ### License